neurodatascience/ComBat_validation/Code_final/README.md

   - Rows represent sites
   - Columns represent features

-  Each plot includes the true gamma/delta values and the estimated values from Neural-Combat and D-Combat models.
+  Each plot includes the true gamma/delta values and the estimated values from Neuro-Combat and Distributed-Combat models.

   **Note**: You may want to update the `default_path` specified in both `simulation.py` and `simulation_launcher.py`.